buildpacks-community/kpack/README.md

-# Build Service System
+# beam - Build Service CRD

 Experimental Build Service CRDs.

+#### What is beam?

+beam is a set of kubernetes custom resources (CRDs) that enable Build Service.
+These resources provide a mechanism to control build service through an extension of the Kubernetes API.

 ## Pre requirements